ZheFrench/Battlefield/README.md

 For a version history/change logs, see the [NEWS file](https://github.com/ZheFrench/Battlefield/blob/master/NEWS).

-**BulkSignalR** has been successfully installed on Mac OS X, Linux, and Windows using R version 4.5.
+**Battlefield** has been successfully installed on Mac OS X, Linux, and Windows using R version 4.5.

 The code in this repository is published with the [CeCILL](https://github.com/ZheFrench/Battlefield/blob/master/LICENSE.md) License.